Peru-odoo/odoo-community-carpentry/carpentry_purchase/readme/DESCRIPTION.rst

   Choosing a project on the PO adds the project's analytic account to PO lines analytic distribution.

+* Analytic Distribution of storable product in purchase order line follows following rule (limited to project's analytic): stored product (`product`) are blocked on company's internal project's analytic plan and consummable products (`consu`) are blocked on the PO's project analytic plan.
+Indeed, to value the *Encours de production par affaire*, one need to only value the outgoing stock moves per-project and not the incoming ones.

 * Adds delivery and invoicing address to project form's *Description* tab, selected within customer's addresses by types (delivery, invoicing) or default one